4d/docs/website/translated_docs/es/API/FileClass.md

 Pass the name of the alias or shortcut to create in the *aliasName* parameter.

-By default on macOS, the function creates a standard alias.
+Por defecto en macOS, la función crea un alias estándar.
 You can also create a symbolic link by using the *aliasType* parameter.
 Las siguientes constantes están disponibles:

 | Constante          | Valor | Comentario                         |
 | ------------------ | ----- | ---------------------------------- |